phsheth/phsheth.github.io/_posts/2019-08-11-bar_chart_race_part2.markdown

 cell 5.	make the country the row index.

 cell 6.  to 9.

-cell 9.
 Change the datatype in the table from object to float64

 cell 11.
 Fill all NaN values with zero.

 cell 12.
 Make the countrys columns from row index to a column again.

-cell 13. to 18.

-cell18.	take each year, sort the countries by car production and plot them on a horizontal barchart.
+cell 13. to 18. take each year, sort the countries by car production and plot them on a horizontal barchart.

 Once we have all the images, they can be assembled into a gif using Python again.
 Not doing that for this attempt because I know the results are not going to be very impressive.
 Let us give it a more detailed look in the next post.